Puzzles, Games, And Mental Health For Seniors

 Recent years have seen the development of an entire industry around puzzles, computer games, word games, and even board games geared specifically toward mental exercise and the prevention of age-related cognitive deterioration.
 Games for dementia prevention and games to fend off Alzheimer’s are now available on store shelves everywhere.
 Designed and created specifically to increase mental health and prevent memory loss, these games, if regularly played, can help with mental clarity.

-The theory is simple: certain games i.e. mental games, memory games, and puzzles exercise the mental muscles, which in turn keeps the brain active and sharp.
+The theory is simple: certain games i.e. mental games, memory games, and puzzles, exercise the mental muscles, which in turn keeps the brain active and sharp.
 Our mental capacities seem to work the same way our cardiovascular and muscular systems do.
 Exercise and stimulation lead to health and longevity.

 Having said all that, here are a few options to help you get started with your mental workout.
-The following are examples of activities that provide the right mental exercise to help you or your loved one maintain sharp and coherent mental capacities.
+The following are activities that provide the right mental exercise to help you or your loved one maintain sharp and coherent mental capacities.

-Word Games for Seniors
+Word Games For Seniors

 Word games are games that involve language and activate problem-solving capacities.
 Examples would be games like Scrabble, Crossword puzzles, or Wordle.
 These games could be board games like Scrabble, paper games like Crosswords, or digital games like Wordle and Wordscapes.